JoseEdSouza/barefoot/README.md

 ### Matcher Payload

-The matcher server (when using `SlimJSONOutputFormatter`) provides a JSON response with map matching results.
+The matcher server (when using `GeoJSONOutputFormatter`) provides a GeoJSON response with map matching results.
 Significant fields include:

 * **path_osm_ids**: List of OpenStreetMap IDs representing the matched trajectory sequence, deduplicated to show unique road segments in order.
+(Note: Only available in `geojson` format).

 5. Test setup with provided sample data.